-The downtown Toronto Signature Restaurants had SSS(1) declines of 94.1% and 73.9% in Q4 2020 and Fiscal 2020, respectively.
+The downtown Toronto Signature Restaurants had a SSS(1) decline of 100.0% in Q1 2021.
 On March 16, 2020, SIR suspended all operations at the four Signature Restaurants in the Royalty Pool.
-Outdoor patios and dining rooms at certain of the Signature restaurants had been re-opened for a limited time for limited capacity seating as permitted by the provincial government and now remain temporarily closed.
+Outdoor patios and dining rooms at certain of the Signature restaurants had been re-opened for a limited time for limited capacity seating as permitted by the provincial government in the prior year ended December 31, 2020; however, they were temporarily closed during Q1 2021.